-- To protect and allocate open spaces where possible in the site allocations SPD. - To guide neighbourhood working and action plans for the next five years. - To publish a combined action plan identifying a programme of works and priority sites for investment up to 2018. - To create 6 new junior football pitches by 2018 and deliver improvements to pitch sites that are rated as poor or average. - By 2018 no play areas will have a low play quality. - To increase user satisfaction in our parks and open spaces over the next 5 years, as measured by the open space survey. - To retain 4 Green Flag sites within our parks and open spaces over the next 5 years. - To create or refurbish at least 2 children's play areas per year for the next 5 years - To increase the amount of allotment sites across the Borough focusing on the areas with identified deficiencies by 1.6 hectares before the end of 2017.
+- To guide neighbourhood working and action plans for the next five years. - To publish a combined action plan identifying a programme of works and priority sites for investment up to 2019. - To create 6 new junior football pitches by 2019 and deliver improvements to pitch sites that are rated as poor or average. - By 2025 no play areas will have a low play quality and no playing pitch will be rated as poor. - To increase user satisfaction in our parks and open spaces over the next 5 years, as measured by the open space survey. - To retain 5 Green Flag sites within our parks and open spaces over the next 5 years. - To create or refurbish at least 4 children's play areas per year for the next 5 years - To increase the amount of allotment sites across the Borough focusing on the areas with identified deficiencies by 1.6 hectares before the end of 2019.

-- Focus on identified deficiencies particularly around quality, quantity and accessibility and improve identified open spaces as per action plans, providing better linkages, improved community safety and standards of provision. - To increase community involvement in open space management by supporting at least one new group or individual per year over the next 5 years - To provide annual reports to highlight achievements and setbacks and where necessary realign targets within action plans. - To review the playing pitch, play area and open space strategy in year 5 in order to refresh the documents to continue 2019 2024.
+- Focus on identified deficiencies particularly around quality, quantity and accessibility and improve identified open spaces as per action plans, providing better linkages, improved community safety and standards of provision. - To increase community involvement in open space management by supporting at least one new group or individual per year over the next 5 years - To provide annual reports to highlight achievements and setbacks and where necessary realign targets within action plans. - To review the playing pitch, play area and open space strategy in year 5 in order to refresh the documents to continue 2020 2025.